sinc-lab/sincFold/README.md

 # **sincFold**

-This is the repository for sincFold, a new RNA folding prediction tool based on deep learning.
+This is the repository for sincFold, a new RNA secondary folding prediction tool based on deep learning.

 <p align="center">